manyfold3d/website/_installation/docker.md

     ports:
       - 3214:3214
     volumes:
       # Add a volume where a database file should be created.
+Plugins are also stored here.
       # IMPORTANT: Don't change the part after the colon, it needs to be at /config
       - /local/path/to/your/database:/config
       # Add a filesystem volume for your model library (or multiple if